A Crash Course on Using Social Media for Artists

 Instagram supports videos up to a minute long, which you can upload directly from your phone library.
 If you have an iPhone, utilize the camera’s built in time-lapse feature to better illustrate detail of a work in action.
 You can also use free apps like Hyperlapse to better optimize your time-lapse video for Instagram.
 For more “off the cuff” content, use Instagram Stories (accessed through the small camera icon in the top left of your feed) to show quick photos or videos of you working, or just living your life.
 These stories are highly visible at the top of your followers’ feed, and disappear after 24 hours- so perfection is not a concern.

 While the priority on platforms like Instagram, Facebook, and Pinterest should be on the image, caption is also key.
-Let your voice shine through, allowing users to connect with your idiosyncrasies or sense of humor.
+Let your voice shine through, allowing users to connect with your quirks and sense of humor.
 Captions are also important for visibility, and inclusion of certain key words can make a world of difference in establishing discoverability.
 On Instagram and Twitter, use relevant hashtags that are discoverable but not too overcrowded, like #studioshot or #studiowall.
 Pinterest users utilize the search bar like they would a search engine, so use granular descriptions of your work (think: “blue expressionist painting”).
 Always, when possible, point to a link where users can either purchase, or see more of your work (your portfolio on Saatchi Art, perhaps).
 On Instagram, place this link in your bio and indicate so in each post’s caption.

 Build Your Audience